We're your one stop scale model

 - 'Early' - 1829 (or so) to the 1870's.

-plastic models are available.
-One you move into the steam eras you are talking expensive brass
+many good plastic models available.
+One you move into the steam eras you are talking expensive

-models (although Proto 2000 and Bachmann Spectrum have some nice models).
-The older you
+brass models (although Proto 2000 and Bachmann Spectrum have some nice models).
+The older

-the harder it is to find models and the greater likelihood that you will have to scratch build your
+you go the harder it is to find models and the greater likelihood that you will have to scratch

 Most railroads in the world run on Standard gauge.
 Standard gauge is 4 feet 8

-one half inches between the rails.
-Despite the urban legends (Roman Chariots, etc.) surrounding
+and one half inches between the rails.
+Despite the urban legends (Roman Chariots, etc.)

-the choice of the gauge the simple fact of the matter is that when George Stephenson built the
+surrounding the choice of the gauge the simple fact of the matter is that when George Stephenson

-Stockton and Darlington Railroad he used the gauge that he was familiar with, that of the last
+built the Stockton and Darlington Railroad he used the gauge that he was familiar with, that of

-colliery he had worked at.
-Had that colliery been of a different gauge, today's standard gauge
+the last colliery he had worked at.
+Had that colliery been a different gauge, today's standard gauge

 would be different.